GlowstoneMC/redstone-transformer/README.md

 # Redstone Transformer

+Redstone Transformer is an abstraction layer that allows us to generate Bukkit implementations of certain resources from vanilla-generated resources.
 Mojang changed how Minecraft handled Block State IDs over the network in 1.13.
 Along with that, they changed how block data was stored and rendered.
 Luckily, they provide a data generator that will give us the valid values for each type of block, along with the network IDs for each valid state combination.
 However, due to licensing concerns, this file